-Originally we thought to book from Canada, but did not get good offers, so we booked through a Johannesburg hostel and rented an insurance-wise fully covered small Toyota hatchback for Rand 250 per day with unlimited kilometers.
+Originally we thought to book from Canada but did not get good offers, so we booked through a Johannesburg hostel and rented an insurance-wise fully covered small Toyota hatchback for Rand 250 per day with unlimited kilometers.

-April and May are very good months to visit the area.
-Usually the summer rains are over (we had two days of rain shortly after our arrival and then sunny weather for three weeks), and the temperatures are around 22 to 27 degrees Celsius.
+Usually, the summer rains are over (we had two days of rain shortly after our arrival and then sunny weather for three weeks), and the temperatures are around 22 to 27 degrees Celsius.

 Scenery and Parks:

 Botswana and many other parts are dry, but one can experience outright Sahara-like desert in Namibia, mountains in many parts of South Africa, including some snow on the top of the Drakensberg (Dragon-Mountains) near Lesotho, and savanna in the Karoo.

-Visiting the Kruger National Park is simply a must, but it requires a few days stay and patience to find all the animals, as they are not on display.
+Visiting the Kruger National Park is simply a must, but it requires a few days' stay and patience to find all the animals, as they are not on display.

-The roads are excellent and the whole park is accessible by any 2-wheel drive.
+The roads are excellent, and the whole park is accessible by any 2-wheel drive.

 I lived in Botswana for a while and worked in the Chobe National Park, where I helped out conducting tours for individual travelers.